brainfucksec/brainfucksec.github.io/_posts/2021-10-16-securely-wipe-disks-and-delete-files.md

 Furthermore, we understand that with Flash memories the procedures for deleting files are more complex and are often ineffective.
 So for SSDs, USB pendrive, microSD etc. [destroy the device!](https://piped.kavin.rocks/watch?v=sAxbn6DgNjU).

-For a demonstration on recovering deleted data from a device you can start from [this guide](https://brainfucksec.github.io/photorec-tutorial)

 ---

 ## Credits: